QQrex/bikeshare/README.md

 [General Stats Panel]

 In our first panel, we start with a map of NYC and created a bubble map to visually show the popular starting locations.
-The size and color reflect the amount of rides in those areas.
+The size and color reflect the number of rides in those areas.
 Next, we have a line graph with the peak riding hours for our bikes and a pie chart of all the rides broken down by gender.

 [Peak hours]